voorkant/voorkant-core/README.md

 $ export HA_WS_URL=ws://homeassistant.local:8123/api/websocket
 $ export HA_API_TOKEN=xxxx
 $ # or run `. .secrets` if you put those lines in there
-$ build/client-ftxui
+$ build/voorkant-ftxui
 ```

 Push q or ctrl-C to exit.

-Besides `client-ftxui`, there is `client-cli` which has simpler line based output.
+Besides `voorkant-ftxui`, there is `voorkant-cli` which has simpler line based output.
-`client-lvgl` is the nice UI.
+`voorkant-lvgl` is the nice UI.

 If it hangs, `killall -9` it and try to find out how you caused that :-)